mategarb/GeneSPIDER2/README.md

         'The coefficients of the network have not been tuned to explain'...
         'any of the data sets in the mentioned articles.'];

-`datastruct.stabalize` takes the random network and the desired IAA as input parameters and stabilises the network by making the real part of all eigenvalues negative while adjusting the IAA level.
+`datastruct.stabilize` takes the random network and the desired IAA as input parameters and stabilises the network by making the real part of all eigenvalues negative while adjusting the IAA level.
 The `setname` method is used to specify the fields of the `Network` object.
 The name